anitabaron/TS-tasklist-exercise/README.md

 The goal of this project is to **improve TypeScript skills** and **gain hands-on experience** with TypeScript in a real-world application.

+## 📝 About the Project

+This is a **task list application** that allows users to manage tasks with a **category-based structure**.
+Users can **add and remove tasks**, organizing them into different categories for better task management.

 ## 📌 Learning Objectives

-- Understanding TypeScript
+- Understanding **TypeScript**
-- Implementing strong typing in a task management app
+- Implementing typing in a task management app
+- Exploring **GitHub Copilot** for AI-assisted coding

 This is a **work in progress**, and further improvements will be made as I advance in my learning.